Ruborcalor/hpc-status-app/README.md

 Developed with node v10.
 Yarn v1.22 is used for managing node packages.

 Start the frontend by running `cd client && yarn start` and start the backend by running `node app.js`.
+The backend runs on port 5000.
+The frontend runs on port 3000 and proxies api requests to the backend.
+Visit the site at http://localhost:3000/pun/dev/hpc_2/shared-partitions

 Prepare a production build of the frontend with `cd client && yarn build`.
+Then you can run `node app.js` and the backend will serve the frontend.
+Visit the site at http://localhost:5000/pun/dev/hpc_2/shared-partitions

 The app is served at a subroute based on the `basename`.
 See the `Variables` section of the README for more.